Seth-Lamancusa/26quick/README.md

 * Layout difficultly predicts time taken (p≈0).
 Layout difficulty is assessed by the average distance in millimeters between two consecutive keys within a run.
 On a session by session basis (n≲100), the correlation is less obvious (p≳.05) due to the low variability of layout difficulty (sd=6.26mm), but more data makes the correlation apparent.
 * ![Time given mistakes plot](analysis/aggregate/time_given_mistakes/plot.png) ![Time given layout difficulty plot](analysis/aggregate/time_given_diff/plot.png)

-Data appear to be roughly normally distributed, but I'm not sure near the extremes:
+Data appear to reliably diverge from normal distribution near the extremes.
+I'm not sure how to interpret this yet:
 * ![Q-Q plot](analysis/aggregate/vis/qq_plot.png)

 ### Direction

 By its nature this is a very expandable project, and something of a perpetual work-in-progress.
-The data analysis is currently preliminary and small in scale (limited to a single session), so concrete goals for the future of this project include:
+Concrete goals for the future of this project include:
 * **Data collection**: This is the fun part.
 To take advantage of the aforementioned long skill curve and conducivity to large samples, I'll of course have to generate these samples by playing the game.
 * **Research questions**:
   - *Microscopic*
-      + How are these factors related?
+      + How various factors related?
-        - target key absolute location and time to press
+        - target key absolute location vs time to press
-        - target key absolute location and mistake probability
+        - target key absolute location vs mistake probability
-        - target key number and time to press
+        - target key number vs time to press
-        - target key number and mistake probability
+        - target key number vs mistake probability
-        - target key relative location (to last key) and time to press
+        - target key relative (to last key) location vs time to press
-        - target key relative location (to last key) and mistake probability
+        - target key relative (to last key) location vs mistake probability
-      + Does hiding mistakes and time during practice improve or hurt performance?
   - *Macroscopic*
-      + How long does it take to "warm up"?
-I'll take a rolling average over many sessions and identify peak performance window.
-      + Is there a benefit to taking short breaks in the middle of a session?
+      + Is there a quantifiable "warm-up" period at the beginning of a session during which performance improves, then levels off?
       + How quickly do I get better?
 Can the skill curve be fit well to a mathematical model (exponential decay, power law, etc.)?
-      + Does sleep noticably improve performance?
-More than a break of equal time?
+      + What is the effect of taking breaks of various durations during a session?
+      + What is the effect of different practice schedules?
+        - i.e. 1hr MWF vs 30min MTWThFS
 * **More subjects**: Obviously any trends I identify in my own performance would benefit corroberation.
 Also would eventually like to look at inter-subject variability.
-* **Web hosting**: To that end, hosting the game online for data collection purposes is an obvious possibility, but one which I am somewhat cautious about for the time being because of all the extraneous legwork involved, and how much further I can take the project before I need to go there.
+* **Web hosting**: To that end, hosting the game online for data collection purposes is an obvious possibility, but one which I am somewhat cautious about for the time being because of all the extraneous legwork involved, and given how much further I can take the project before I need to go there.
+* **Eye tracking**: Pending real insights from current aproach and tangible research questions that can be answered with an eye tracker, there is no reason to bother with this, but it is a tempting thought.